DANGEROUS THINGS TEENS DO IN CARS:

 SKIPPING SEAT BELTS

-More than a third of teens killed in crashes weren’t wearing their seat belt.
+More than a half of teens killed in crashes weren’t wearing their seat belt.

 TEXTING WHILE DRIVING